Operations and missions: past and present

 Second Gulf Conflict

 During the second Gulf Conflict, NATO deployed NATO AWACS radar aircraft and air defence batteries to enhance the defence of Turkey in an operation called Display Deterrence.
 This operation started on 20 February 2003 and lasted until 16 April 2003.
 The AWACS aircraft flew 100 missions with a total of 950 flying hours.

 Responding to a request from the Government in Skopje to help mitigate rising ethnic tension, NATO implemented three successive operations in the country (at the time, North Macedonia was a NATO partner; it became a member in March 2020).
 The operations were conducted from August 2001 to March 2003.

 First, Operation Essential Harvest disarmed ethnic Albanian groups operating throughout the country.

 The follow-on Operation Amber Fox provided protection for international monitors overseeing the implementation of the peace plan.

 Finally, Operation Allied Harmony was launched in December 2002 to provide advisory elements to assist the government in ensuring stability throughout the country.

-These operations in the former Yugoslav Republic of Macedonia¹ demonstrated the strong inter-institutional cooperation between NATO, the European Union and the Organization for Security and Co-operation in Europe.
-NATO remains committed to helping the former Yugoslav Republic of Macedonia¹ integrate into Euro-Atlantic structures.
-To that end, NATO Headquarters Skopje was created in April 2002 to advise on military aspects of security sector reform; it still operates today.
+These operations demonstrated the strong inter-institutional cooperation between NATO, the European Union and the Organization for Security and Co-operation in Europe.
+In April 2002, NATO Headquarters Skopje was created to advise on military aspects of security sector reform; it still operates today.

 NATO’s first counter-terrorism operation